 1. Replace loose or missing glazing.
 The glazing putty that seals window panes can crack and fall out with time.
 Doing a great job of glazing takes practice, but even a mediocre job will do a lot to eliminate leaks.
-Best part is it only costs a few bucks.
+Best part is, it costs only a few bucks.
 Some quick tips:

 - Begin by removing all the old putty.